Your approval letter has a number on it. Here's what that number means in dollars — and in care.

 What can your budget actually pay for?

 All Support at Home services fall into three categories.
-Your co-contribution (the amount you pay out of pocket) depends on which category the service falls into — not how much funding you have.
+Your co-contribution depends on which category the service falls into — not how much funding you have.

 Clinical Care